kovzol/realgeom/README.md

 We are thankful to the [Research Institute for Symbolic Computations (RISC)](http://www.risc.jku.at/) at the [Johannes Kepler University (JKU)](http://www.jku.at/content), Linz, Austria, for allowing access to their computer algebra resources.

+## Note on Mathematica runtime ##
+For technical convenience this source tree contains Mathematica's `JLink.jar` and the shared library `libJLinkNativeLibrary.so`.
+These are required to compile and start **realgeom** properly.
+To be able to use Mathematica, however, you need a license and a full installation.

 ## Authors ##
 * Róbert Vajda <vajdar@math.u-szeged.hu>